PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 The data used in this case can be getted by processing the open source data.
 The detailed processes are as follows:

 - Training data.
 This case deals with the annotation file of MS-COCO data training data.
 If a certain image contains the label of "person" and the area of this box is greater than 10% in the whole image, it is considered that the image contains human.
 If there is no label of "person" in a certain image, It is considered that the image does not contain human.
-After processing, 92964 pieces of available data were obtained, including 39813 pieces of human data and 53151 pieces of unmanned data
+After processing, 92964 pieces of available data were obtained, including 39813 images containing human and 53151 images without containing human.
-- Validation data: randomly select a small part of data from object365 data, use the better model trained on ms-coco to predict these data, take the intersection between the prediction results and the data annotation file, and filter the intersection results into the validation set according to the method of obtaining the training set.
+- Validation data: randomly select a small part of data from object365 data, use the better model trained on MS-COCO to predict these data, take the intersection between the prediction results and the data annotation file, and filter the intersection results into the validation set according to the method of obtaining the training set.
 After processing, 27820 pieces of available data were obtained.
 There are 2255 pieces of data with human and 25565 pieces of data without human.
 The data visualization of the processed dataset is as follows:

 Some image of the processed dataset is as follows: